-In Section 7 we conclude the paper with several promising directions of future research and open challenges.
-All technical proofs are put in Appendices A-D except for a few very short ones that are kept within the main text.
+In Section 6 we conclude the paper with several other promising directions of future research and open challenges.
 In recent years there has been a growing interest in various generalizations of the classic Monge-Kantorovich optimal transport problem.
-A few generalizations of optimal transport in higher dimensions are related to our paper, which we collect in Appendix E; the closest to our framework is perhaps Wolansky (2020) who considered a similar setting to our simultaneous transport with a different focus and distinctive mathematical results.
+A few generalizations of optimal transport in higher dimensions are related to our paper.
+To minimize distraction to the reader, we collect them in Appendix B with some detailed discussions.
+The closest to our framework is perhaps Wolansky (2020) who considered a similar setting to our simultaneous transport with a different focus and distinctive mathematical results.